 Cron, Israels & Stark for Help

-Also, in an arrest or prosecution for domestic violence, it will impact the ability to own or purchase firearms.
+Also, an arrest or prosecution for domestic violence will impact the ability to own or purchase firearms.
 In some professions, an arrest could lead to a loss of a professional license.

-We understand being arrested for a crime you didn't commit can have devastating consequences on your life.
-Our criminal defense attorneys can assist you in avoiding the harmful impact of a false arrest or prosecution.
-We can guide you through the process of filing a factual innocence motion under California Penal Code 851.8
+We understand the devastating consequences of being falsely accused.
+Our criminal defense attorneys are here to assist you in avoiding the harmful impact of a false arrest or prosecution.
+We can guide you through the process of filing a factual innocence motion under California Penal Code 851.8, providing you with the support and guidance you need.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We also have an office located at 401 Wilshire Blvd #1200, Santa Monica, CA 90401.